Frgallah/MasterTransitions/README.md

 ```
 ### Manually

-Copy `MasterTransitions` folder to your Xcode project.
+Copy `Sources` folder to your Xcode project.

 ## Usage